 Some critics call the Commissario Brunetti mysteries "the next best thing to being in Venice."
 In this first installment, a renowned opera conductor is found dead in his dressing room, a victim of cyanide poisoning.
 It's significant that this is a particularly painful way to die.
 As the investigation unfolds, it's clear the man had a dark past and many enemies, and that the perpetrator wanted to make his victim suffer.
 But why?
 Death at La Fenice is an excellent place to begin, but no need to read this series in order.
 More info →

-We're kicking this list off with a series still on my TBR: you all keep telling me I'll love Elizabeth George, but I'm intimidated by the TWENTY existing titles—to be read in order.
+You all keep telling me I'll love Elizabeth George, but I'm intimidated by the TWENTY existing titles—to be read in order.
 This award-winning series features Scotland Yard members Detective Inspector Thomas Lynley and Detective Sergeant Barbara Havers.
 These mysteries feature well-developed characters, intricate plots, psychological depth, and a strong sense of place, with much of the action unfolding in the gorgeous English countryside.
 More info →

 Are you a Louise Penny fan?
 What series would YOU recommend to readers who are all out of Inspector Gamache novels?
 Do you, like me, want to visit Three Pines one day?
 Tell us all about it in comments.